Reyes1921/notas/JavaScript/comparacion/equality.md

 ## `Same-value-zero equality`

-Similar to same-value equality, but +0 and -0 are considered equal.
+Similar to `same-value equality`, but +0 and -0 are considered equal.

-Same-value-zero equality is not exposed as a JavaScript API, but can be implemented with custom code:
+`Same-value-zero` equality is not exposed as a JavaScript API, but can be implemented with custom code:
 ```
 function sameValueZero(x, y) {
   if (typeof x === "number" && typeof y === "number") {